acarcay/mnist_dl/README.md

 Matplotlib

-nstallation
-Clone the repository to your local machine or simply download the ann.py file.

-It is recommended to create a virtual environment to manage project dependencies:
+You can install these libraries using pip:

 Bash

-python -m venv venv
-source venv/bin/activate  # For macOS/Linux
-# venv\Scripts\activate   # For Windows
-Install the required libraries using pip:

-Bash

 pip install torch torchvision matplotlib
-🏃‍♀️ Usage
-Once the installation is complete, you can run the project by executing the following command in your terminal:
+How to Run
+Save the code as a Python file, such as mnist_ann.py.

+Open your terminal or command prompt.

+Navigate to the directory where you saved the file.

+Run the script with the following command:

 Bash

-python ann.py
+python mnist_ann.py
-When the script runs, it will:

-Download the MNIST dataset to a ./data directory (if not already downloaded).

-Open a window displaying 5 sample digits from the dataset.

-Begin the training process for 10 epochs, printing the loss for each epoch to the terminal.

-After training, open a second window showing a plot of the training loss.

-Finally, print the model's final accuracy on the test set to the terminal.
+When the script runs, it will first download the dataset (if it hasn't been downloaded before), then display a few sample digits.
+Afterward, the model will be trained for 10 epochs, a training graph will be plotted, and finally, the accuracy on the test data will be printed to the screen.